-In accordance with State law an annual budget is adopted.
-The budget is prepared in accordance with the modified accrual basis of accounting.
+In accordance with State law an annual budget is adopted for all funds.
+Budgets are prepared similar to the modified accrual basis of accounting.

 The resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 Total expenditures (including personal services, material and services, and other expenditures) within each department are the levels of control for each fund established by the resolution.
 All changes and amendments to total department expenditures for each fund require the approval of the Commission.